 Gut and Intestinal Health

-Gut and Intestinal Health: The health of an individual’s gut determines what nutrients are absorbed along with what toxins, allergens and microbes are kept out.
+Dr. Jimenez Gut and Intestinal Health Functional Medicine Team.
+The health of an individual’s gut determines what nutrients are absorbed along with what toxins, allergens, and microbes are kept out.
 It is directly linked to the health of the whole body.
 Intestinal health could be defined as optimal digestion, absorption, and assimilation of food.
 But this is a job that depends on many other factors.
 More than 100 million Americans have digestive problems.
-Two of the top selling drugs in America are for digestive problems, and they run in the billions.
+Two of the top-selling drugs in America are for digestive problems, and they run in the billions.
 There are more than 200 over-the-counter (OTC) remedies for digestive disorders.
 And these can and do create additional digestive problems.

 If an individual’s digestion is not working properly, first thing is to understand what is sending the gut out-of-balance in the first place.

-- Low-fiber, high-sugar, processed, nutrient-poor, high-calorie diet, causes all the wrong bacteria and yeast to grow in the gut and damages the delicate ecosystem in your intestines.
+- A low-fiber, high-sugar, processed, nutrient-poor, high-calorie diet, causes all the wrong bacteria and yeast to grow in the gut and damages the delicate ecosystem in your intestines.

 - Chronic low-grade infections or gut imbalances with overgrowth of bacteria in the small intestine, yeast overgrowth, parasites.